-The Dartmoor National Park is full of ‘Tor’s, they’re not a big or as famous as the ‘Tor’s in the Peak District but this meant that I could spend a few hours hiking in Dartmoor National Park walking from one to another!
+The Dartmoor National Park is full of ‘Tor’s, they’re not as big or as famous as the ‘Tor’s in the Peak District but this meant that I could spend a few hours hiking in Dartmoor National Park walking from one to another!

-I parked up in Haytor Car Park (where I saw ponies in the car park) and walked along the mainly footpaths to Haytor Tor, Hound Tor, Saddle Tor and Black Mountain on what is known as one of the Haytor Walks.
+I parked up in Haytor Car Park (where I saw ponies in the car park) and walked along the main footpaths to Haytor Tor, Hound Tor, Saddle Tor and Black Mountain on what is known as one of the Haytor Walks.

 After a good walk and plenty of fresh are I drove North to Barnstaple.
 This journey took me a bit longer than expected at 1 hour 30 minutes as I had to head back onto motorways to get from West Devon to North Devon.

 Barnstaple was a good base to stay to see North Devon but if I was planning this Devon road trip itinerary again I would have stayed further North near or at a beach like Woolacombe as I spent 30 minutes getting there in the morning and would have rather of woken up by the coast!